Long time decay and asymptotics for the complex mKdV equation: Introduction

 If we could prove local wellposedness for~\eqref{eqn:cmkdv-t-1} with $u_* \in \mathcal{F}L^\infty \cap x^{-1}L^2$, then we could drop the requirement that $u_* \in H^2$ entirely, since our arguments would then imply that the local solution can be extended to a global one.
 However, proving local wellposedness in this space is not straightforward: the quasilinear behavior of the problem appears to preclude the use of a fixed-point argument, and smooth functions are not dense in $\mathcal{F}L^\infty$, which makes compactness arguments more complicated.
 It is possible that local existence could be proved by arguing along the lines of~\cite{correiaSelfSimilarDynamicsModified2020}; however, nontrivial modifications outside the scope of this paper would be needed to account for the different algebraic structure of the nonlinearity in the complex case. \end{rmk}

-It might appear somewhat unnatural to prescribe initial data in this form.
-However, by combining~\Cref{thm:main-theorem} with the weighted local wellposedness result in~\cite{katoCauchyProblemGeneralized1983} we obtain a result with initial conditions given at $t = 0$: \begin{cor} Let $u$ solve
+It might seem somewhat unnatural to prescribe initial data in this form.
+However, by combining~\Cref{thm:main-theorem} with the weighted local wellposedness result in~\cite{katoCauchyProblemGeneralized1983} we obtain a result with initial conditions given at $t = 0$: \begin{corollary} Let $u$ solve

 Then, there exists an $\epsilon_0 > 0$ such that for all $\epsilon < \epsilon_0$, if